pulumi/docs/reference/cd-travis.md

 title: Travis CI
 ---

-This page details how to use [Travis CI](https://travis-ci.com/) to manage deploying separate staging and production stacks based on commits to specific Git branches.
+This page details how to use [Travis CI](https://travis-ci.com/) to manage deploying staging and production stacks based on commits to specific Git branches.
 This is sometimes referred to as Push-to-Deploy.

-Pulumi doesn't require any particular arrangement of stacks or git workflow to work in a continuous integration / continuous deployment system.
+Pulumi doesn't require any particular arrangement of stacks or workflow to work in a continuous integration / continuous deployment system.
 So the steps described here can be altered to fit into any existing type of deployment setup.